inSileco/inSileco.github.io/content/post/markdownEverywhere/index.markdown

 While I was writing this post I realize that just as Markdown is, resources are everywhere!
-I though it would be useful to end this posts by providing a personal selection of links below.
+I though it would be useful to end this posts by providing a personal selection of online material.
 Before proceeding, I shall mention the existence of several [Awesome lists](https://github.com/sindresorhus/awesome) where you will find even more resources.
 Even better, a [list that lists such lists](https://github.com/tajmone/markdown-guide#awesomeness).
 I recommend you have a look at the list created by [mundimark](https://github.com/mundimark/awesome-markdown) and the one by [BubuAnabelas](https://github.com/BubuAnabelas/awesome-markdown).